 As a young horn player, Aisling was a member of both MYS (Minnesota Youth Symphonies) and GTCYS (Greater Twin Cities Youth Symphonies), the two youth symphonies in the Twin Cities area.
 She credits these organizations for inspiring her love for classical music, and these early experiences as well as her high school horn teacher, Ellen Dinwiddie Smith, are the reasons she chose to pursue horn professionally.
-Aisling believes in the importance of music education and is currently the Operations Manager for MYS.
-She also teaches and leads sectionals at Woodbury and Eagan high schools.
+Aisling will be joining the faculty of UW-Eau Claire this fall as adjunct lecturer of horn.
+Previously, she was the Operations Manager for MYS for two years and also taught and led sectionals at local high schools.

-Aisling has attended many summer music festivals, including the Texas Music Festival, the Chautauqua Institute, Sewanee, the Bay View Spectrum Brass Seminar, and Kendall Betts Horn Camp.
-She was selected to be a fellow with the National Repertory Orchestra in Breckenridge, Colorado, in 2020.
+Aisling is the Third Horn of the Bloomington Symphony Orchestra, and has also performed with the Minnesota Orchestra, CAYO (Cuban American Youth Orchestra), and the Compass Rose Brass Ensemble.
+Aisling has attended many summer music festivals, including the Texas Music Festival, the Chautauqua Institute, Sewanee Music Center, the Bay View Spectrum Brass Seminar, and Kendall Betts Horn Camp.
+She was selected for a fellowship with the National Repertory Orchestra in Breckenridge, Colorado, in 2020.

-In addition to playing horn, Aisling enjoys learning and tutoring Mandarin Chinese, rowing, and raising Monarch butterflies in the summer (Monarch instagram page: @monarch__mama).
+In addition to playing horn, Aisling enjoys learning Mandarin Chinese, rowing, gardening, and raising Monarch butterflies in the summer (Monarch instagram page: @monarch__mama).